shannon-lab/zapdos/doc/content/source/actions/AddPeriodicRelativeNodalDifference.md

 ## Overview

-The `PeriodicRelativeNodalDifference` objects necessary to calculate the relative periodic difference of a variable (either in logarithmic or non-logarithmic form).
+The `PeriodicRelativeNodalDifference` provides the objects necessary to calculate the relative periodic difference of a variable (either in logarithmic or non-logarithmic form).

 The relative periodic difference is defined as: